zaqygo/redol/README.md

 // host variables ---->
 ```
 ## redirect to primary page addon
 I also wrote an addon for those people who have a lot of level 2 domains.
-All links that do not match the primary domain will be redirected to the primary domain with the full path. see "redol.js"\
+All links that do not match the primary domain will be redirected to the primary domain with the full path. see "redol.js" or "redol.dl2.js"\
 **Variables are required to use this function:**\
 \
 --> **maindomain** and **maindlvl3** <--\